zfldev/training-session/README.md

 # training-session Plugin for Wordpress
 This Plugin adds a custom Post Type training_session.
 It may also capture CF7 (Contact Form 7) submits for the Post Type.
 Therefore add and hidden field name="post_type" and value="training_session", please also add the field name="dateformat" value="d.m.Y" and name="timeformat" value="H:i" to the CF7 Form.
 Set the value of dateformat and timeformat to the one users will input.
+## Notes
+- **This plugin is not programmed very well it had to be done very fast!**
+- It may not work with your Wordpress Installation
+- Not all features of this Plugin are documented here

 ## Fortbildungen Exportieren und in inDesign setzen